The Claude Code SEO stack 2026, four layers and four operator playbooks

 The MCP layer is where Claude Code reaches outside its own runtime.
 Each MCP server (Model Context Protocol server) is an external process that provides a single capability surface: a data source, an API wrapper, a file system bridge, a browser surface.
 The Model Context Protocol specification defines the runtime contract; the skill declares the workflow, the MCP servers provide the data.
 The cluster around claude code mcp on LIVE DataForSEO 2026-05-20 carries 3,600 monthly US searches at KD 27 with LOW competition.

 The FORKOFF default Claude Code MCP stack runs six servers.
-Ahrefs MCP (or DataForSEO MCP as the cheaper substitute) provides keyword volume, KD, SERP, and backlink data.
-DataForSEO MCP is the cost wedge here: roughly $0.025 per SERP pull is 30 to 40 times cheaper than per-query Ahrefs rates at the same depth.
+Ahrefs MCP (or DataForSEO MCP as the lower-cost substitute) provides keyword volume, KD, SERP, and backlink data.
+DataForSEO MCP is the cost wedge here: roughly $0.025 per SERP pull is 30 to 40 times lower in cost than per-query Ahrefs rates at the same depth.
 Firecrawl MCP provides web fetch and enrichment, which doubles as the technical-SEO crawler when paired with a hook that fires on URL changes.
 Google Search Console MCP provides query, indexing, and click data, closing the loop from ranking to traffic.
 Reddit data infrastructure provides thread-level demand signals across r/AskSEO, r/SEO, r/aeo, r/ClaudeAI, r/aiagents, which is where operator-receipt content originates before it surfaces in Google search.
 Unipile MCP handles LinkedIn, WhatsApp, and email outreach as the channel layer for the 4-layer LinkedIn OS documented below.
 Filesystem MCP persists local artifacts (skill outputs, audit ledgers, brief drafts, sequence templates) so the stack runs offline-first.
+The /blog/founder-growth/backlink-sources-startups-2026 post documents which data sources deliver the highest-signal backlink intelligence when plugged into the MCP layer.

 Claude Code stack vs legacy SEO across 5 dimensions